This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 External depth is probably the most important footprint dimension for space efficiency.
 External width isn’t as important, since you’ll need a little over 7 feet of width anyway to use a barbell and the Smith machine, regardless of which model you buy.

-The G12’s space-efficient design is perfect for anyone with limited space who does NOT want to compromise on exercise selection.
+The Force USA G12’s space-efficient design is perfect for anyone with limited space who does NOT want to compromise on exercise selection.
 This includes:

 - Home gym lifters with only a small room in their house, or with limited space in their garage or basement.

 - Certain commercial settings, such as personal training studios, physical therapy offices and many other places that I’ll cover below.
-The G12 is one of the two Monster all-in-one models designed specifically for this type of commercial use.
+The G12 is one of the two Force USA all-in-one models designed specifically for this type of commercial use.

 In a lifter’s utopia, everyone would have dedicated gym equipment instead of an all-in-one gym.
 You obviously get more out of dedicated equipment since it’s designed for a single purpose.
 Whereas, equipment companies sometimes need to make slight design compromises on all-in-one exercise stations to ensure all components fit together and function properly…